Homebuyer Assistance

 Q: How long does the process take? -

-A: The Homebuyer Assistance Program takes about six weeks, provided there are no external delays.
-Please note that the six weeks is measured from the time the applicant submits a complete application.
+A: The eligibility process can take up to six weeks, provided there are no external delays.
+Please note that the six weeks are measured from the time the applicant submits a complete application.
 We cannot begin work on an incomplete application.

 Q: Is this program only available in certain areas? -